2008 Merrie Monarch Ho'ike Photos

 Hoike Crowd Hilo Hawaii 2008

-Unfortunately, we missed the Halau O Kekuhi, but were seated in time for the dance troupe from Mexico City, Ka Pa Hula O Ke Ona Ona O Lokelani which presented a dancing history of Mexico.
+Unfortunately, we missed the Halau O Kekuhi, but we were seated in time for the dance troupe from Mexico City, Ka Pa Hula O Ke Ona Ona O Lokelani which presented a dancing history of Mexico.

 Mexican dancer Hoike Hilo Hawaii 2008Mexican Dancers Hoike Hilo HI 2008